Ken-muigai/IP3/README.md

 CSS, CSS(Bootstrap), HTML *JavaScript,Jquery

 ## Behaviour Driven Development
-The contents are aligned as they should be,
+-The contents are aligned as they should be,
-Images toggle on hover to give the best user experience (Jquery), Mail submits.
+-Images toggle on hover to give the best user experience (Jquery), -Mail submits as it should
 ---
 Also feel free to fork, clone this project and make any necessary changes.
 Link to live site